 To be precise, however, those are not "ideas."
 Rather, they are "mediums" to convey a message.
 And while media selection is important, it is only one part of the creative equation.

 If you are a copywriter or an art director at a multinational ad agency then the term "advertising idea" means something quite different.
 You get paid to think conceptually, so your "ad idea" might be something like this:

 - A vivid metaphor to position the product in a crowded market.

-- Or perhaps a "buy one, get one free" direct response offer.
+- A "buy one, get one free" direct response offer.

 The "execution" is how you bring an idea to life.
-For example, the idea in this TVC for Haagen-Dazs Gelato is something like this:
+For example, the idea you see in the TVC above for McDonald's goes something like this:

 "A little kid walks to the playground with a bag of McDonald's fries, but he can't sit and enjoy them because his older friends keep coming by and taking them - everybody loves McDonald's fries!.
 Then one day he comes up with a clever solution - he hides his McDonald's fries in a Burger King bag."

 From that idea comes the execution, which begins as a script and storyboard, and may evolve over time as it goes through client and creative reviews, and finally into production.
 And that, essentially, is how the creative team - the writer, art director, creative and film directors - bring the idea to life.

 - Current best practices in the soft creative skills, from insights to briefs, branding to direct.